 If a site is missing from your list:

 a) the site does not exist yet (see timeline below)

 b) you don't have access (see our page on Moodle Access & Enrollments)

 c) if you are a student, the site is hidden from students (see timeline below)

 - Most Moodle course sites are created during the pre-registration period for that term.

 - When created, they are hidden from students and only instructors and others in editing roles can see them.

 - To faculty, the links for these courses will appear grayed out, which indicates they are hidden from students.

-- One week before the start of classes, all Moodle sites automatically become visible to enrolled students, Amherst and Five College students who have petitioned for access to the course, and additional classroom assistants.
+- One week before the start of classes, all Moodle sites become visible to enrolled students, Amherst and Five College students who have petitioned for access to the course, and additional classroom assistants.